 - Shock: Characters tend to do this when they are reunited with a lost loved one or something they care about deeply.
 When Stepford Smilers and other characters that have fragile facades do this, it's a sign that their mask is about to break.
 This type of laughter is usually followed by crying.

 - Relief: Characters often laugh for relief when a monster avoids them or when lengthy suffering is put to an end.
 People living in a deserted island tend to do this when they find food and shelter or when they can finally get off the island.
-This type of laughter is also sometimes followed by crying.
+This type of laughter is also sometimes followed by crying, for different reasons.

 - Anxiety: Characters sometimes laugh nervously in response to an upcoming disaster or horrifying event.
 This often causes other characters to look back at them as if something was wrong with them.
 Characters also laugh nervously in response to something sorrowful that happened, like a death of a another character, and may or may not break down crying afterward.

 - Fear: People tend to laugh in fear when cornered by a monster or in an Oh, Crap! situation while pleading the monster, person or event to stop.
 This horrified laughter is the least prone to crying afterward.
 If characters do cry, however, it's Tears of Fear.
 Timid characters and cowards are the ones who tend to laugh in horror.
 They often tend to scream afterward.